RobertDWhite/WhiteMatterTech/content/posts/politics-dashboard/index.md

 **Feeds.** Two sources: `rss` (direct fetch of feed URLs) or `freshrss` (Greader API to an existing FreshRSS instance).
 Categories are user-defined: an arbitrary slug, a UI label, and either a list of URLs or a FreshRSS category name.
 The API has no opinions about reasonable category names.

-**Twitter.** Optional.
-Requires a self-hosted Nitter instance — public Nitter is rate-limited to uselessness.
-Handle lists can be declared in YAML or pulled from environment variables via a `handles_env_prefix` knob, which is the path I use because it keeps handle lists in a SOPS-encrypted Kubernetes Secret.
+**Twitter.** This component is optional and requires a self-hosted Nitter instance; public instances frequently impose availability and rate-limit constraints unsuitable for a recurring workload.
+Handle lists can be declared in YAML or retrieved from environment variables through `handles_env_prefix`, the arrangement I use because it keeps the lists in a SOPS-encrypted Kubernetes Secret.

 **UI.** The API exposes a `/config` endpoint at startup.
 The front-end builds its category tabs, page title, and X-panel sections from that response.
 The same UI image works for any beat — political, scientific, hobby — without rebuilding.